 whichever period terminates later.

-(3) Where a person who is the holder of a driver’s licence granted on probation is disqualified by operation of section 103 from holding or obtaining a driver’s licence —
+(3) Where the holder of a driver’s licence that is a provisional licence is disqualified under Part VIA from holding or obtaining a driver’s licence, the provisional licence is, by operation of this subsection, cancelled.

-(a) the licence held by that person is, by operation of this subsection, cancelled; and
+(4) Where a person who is the holder of a driver’s licence that is a provisional licence is disqualified from holding or obtaining a driver’s licence by a licence suspension order made under the Fines, Penalties and Infringement Notices Enforcement Act 1994, then that licence is, by operation of this subsection, suspended so long as the disqualification continues in force and during the period of suspension the licence is of no effect, but the provisions of this subsection do not operate so as to extend the period for which the licence may be valid or effective beyond the time when the licence would be due to expire..

-(b) that person is disqualified from holding or obtaining a driver’s licence for a period of 3 months.
+(5) Subsection (5a) applies to a person if —

-(4) Where a person who is the holder of a driver’s licence issued on probation is disqualified from holding or obtaining a driver’s licence by a licence suspension order made under the Fines, Penalties and Infringement Notices Enforcement Act 1994, then that licence is, by operation of this subsection, suspended so long as the disqualification continues in force and during the period of suspension the licence is of no effect, but the provisions of this subsection do not operate so as to extend the period for which the licence may be valid or effective beyond the expiration of the period for which the licence was expressed to be issued or renewed.
+(a) the person does not hold a driver’s licence; and

-(5) Subsection (5a) applies to a person who does not hold a driver’s licence under this Act and who, under this Act, could not be granted a driver’s licence except on probation.
+(b) the regulations would require that, if a driver’s licence were to be granted to the person, it be a provisional licence.

 (5a) Where a person to whom this subsection applies is —